 If you have suffered a head injury in a public place, you may be entitled to compensation.
 The amount of compensation you receive will depend on the severity of your injuries and the circumstances of the accident.
 You should speak to an experienced personal injury solicitor at claim today to discuss your case and learn more about your legal options.

-Here are some tips to help you get compensation for a head injury in a public place:
+Some tips to help you get compensation for a head injury in a public place:

 1. Seek medical attention immediately.
 This is important even if you do not feel any symptoms.
 The sooner you are treated, the better your chances of recovery.